kapouer/matchdom/README.md

 Mutates current value to remove all keys that are listed.
 Supports instances with keys() / delete(key) methods.

-### assign:destination:source?
+### assign:path*

+Accepts multiple pairs of paths.

+Each pair represents a destination path, followed by a source path.

-Assigns value at source path (defaults to current value) to value at destination path.
+The last pair can omit the source path (defaults to current value).

 Paths are relative to current value.

-Supports assigning an object to a URLSearchParams instance.
+Supports the same types for destinations as the `set` filter.

 ### const:str